 in a lamp, or the use of a flaming sugar cube (a carbohydrate) as a decoration in a

-dessert - the energy is released as heat and light.
+dessert - the energy is released in an UNCONTROLLED fashion as heat and light.
 In the cell, this same energy from

-carbohydrates and fats in food is released more slowly and in a form that can be harnessed
+carbohydrates and fats in food is released more slowly and in a CONTROLLED fashion that makes it

-to support basic cell functions or transformed into mechanical movement by muscle cells.
+available to power basic cell functions and mechanical movement by muscle cells.

-Controlled oxidation in the cell is accomplished by "refining" these three basic compounds (carbohydrates, fats, and proteins), to a single common chemical compound adenosine triphosphate (ATP).
-It is ATP, the intermediate synthesized as the cell metabolizes (or breaks down) these three basic compounds that actually transfers the energy content of all foods to muscle action.
+Controlled oxidation in the cell converts the three basic food compounds (carbohydrates, fats, and proteins) into a single common chemical compound adenosine triphosphate (ATP).
+It is the ATP, this intermediate synthesized from the three basic compounds, that transfers the energy content of food into muscle activity.

-ATP is composed of a base (adenosine), a sugar (ribose) and three phosphate groups.
-The chemical bonds between the phosphate groups contain the energy stored in this molecule, and it is the breaking of these bonds (as ATP is converted into ADP or adenosine diphosphate) that provides the energy to power muscle contractions and other cellular functions.
+ATP is a molecule consisting of a base (adenosine), a sugar (ribose) and three phosphate groups.
+The chemical bonds between the phosphate groups contain the stored energy in this molecule, and it is the breaking of these bonds (as ATP is converted into ADP or adenosine diphosphate) that in turn provides the energy to power muscle contractions and other cellular functions.

 PRODUCTION OF ATP - THREE PATHWAYS